sirhung1993/hodler-pool/README.md

 # Our Commitments

 - Flat fee will be used to maintain and upgrade the System.
-- Margin will be no more than 1% (if the pool is saturated, higher fee is required to encourage delegator move to next 4FUT pool).
+- Margin will be no more than 1% (if the pool is saturated, higher fee is required to encourage delegator move to next VNA pool).
 - A portion of margin will be funded to social/charity project.